Chevrolet 90° V6 engine: LU3 and LG3 MPFI

 The biggest change to the LU3 and LG3 was the fuel-injection system.
 These engines used a multipoint fuel-injection system, with six Multec II fuel injectors mounted at each intake port on the manifold.
-GM recommends the Multec II spider assembly (which is also available for the L30 and L31 small block V8 motors) as a replacement for the 1996-2002 SCPI injector/spider assembly since the poppet valves have been known to stick open.
+GM recommends the Multec II spider assembly (which is also available for the L30 and L31 small block V8 motors) as a replacement for the 1996–2002 SCPI injector/spider assembly since the poppet valves have been known to stick open.
 The sticking poppet valves have been attributed to ethanol fuel blends sold in the State of California.
 The composite upper intake manifold and cast aluminum lower intake from the L35 engine is also used on the LU3.
 The LG3 uses a cast aluminum upper intake and a cast iron lower intake.
 The lower intake eliminated the EGR valve.

 The LU3 also received a "quiet cam" to help reduce vibration at both idle and high engine speeds.
 This camshaft used the same lift and duration as the older design, but the cam was reprofiled to keep the valve lifters in full contact with the cam lobes as the cam ramps down.

-The LG3 was used in Chevrolet and GMC S-series pickups and was only produced for 2003.
-The LU3 was used in the Chevrolet and GMC full-size trucks and vans, the Chevrolet Astro and GMC Safari vans and the Chevrolet S-10 Blazer and GMC S-15 Jimmy.
+The LG3 was used in Chevrolet S-10 and GMC Sonoma pickups and was only produced for 2003.
+The LU3 was used in the Chevrolet and GMC full-size trucks and vans, the Chevrolet Astro and GMC Safari vans, and the Chevrolet S-10 Blazer and GMC S-15 Jimmy.
 The LG3 was rated at 180 hp and 245 lbft of torque.
 The LU3 was rated at 190-200 hp and 250–260 lbft of torque.

-For the 2007+ GMT900 Silverado/Sierra trucks, the LU3 engine received a Distributorless Ignition System - the traditional distributor was eliminated where a stub shaft was used.
-Also the crankshaft sensor was upgraded to a 58x reluctor wheel (same as the GEN IV LSx) which resulted in the timing cover redesigned (this time the cover is aluminum alloy in lieu of the composite cover; the timing cover bolt pattern is not the same as the 1996-06 LU3 and L35.
+For the 2007–2013 GMT900 Silverado/Sierra 1500 trucks and 2008–2014 Express/Savana 1500 vans, the LU3 engine received a Distributorless Ignition System: the traditional distributor was eliminated where a stub shaft was used.
+In addition, the crankshaft sensor was upgraded to a 58x reluctor wheel (same as the GEN IV LSx) which resulted in the timing cover redesigned (this time, the cover is aluminum alloy in lieu of the composite cover); the timing cover bolt pattern is not the same as the 1996–06 LU3 and L35.